Samagra-Development/user-service/docs/user service/overview.md

 User service can be easily integrated and synced with many of the software applications in many industrial, medical & government sectors.
 These companies can then utilize the different services provided by the user service to either enhance user experience on their portals, provide easy to use authentication instance or strengthen the security to their network infrastructure.

-1. User Service for Government based applications
+1. User Service for Shiksha Sathi app
+2. User Service for Samagra WSDP app
-2. User Service for School Education
+2. User Service for School Education apps
-3. User Service for Agriculture
+3. User Service for Agriculture apps
-4. User Service for Healthcare
+4. User Service for Healthcare apps
 5. User Service for Corporate Sector
-6. User Service for Retail & E-commerce
+6. User Service for Retail & E-commerce service apps

 Let us understand in detail how user service plays a part in the following sector